 RESEARCH AND MANAGEMENT IMPLICATIONS AND LIMITATIONS

-Research on the organisational processes that impact on supplier classification will extend our insight into how supplier classification practices are carried out in organisations and into the socio-cognitive mechanisms that lead to changes in a supplier’s perceived status.
+Research on the organisational processes that impact on supplier classification will extend our insight into how supplier classification practices are carried out in organisations and into the socio-cognitive mechanisms that lead to changes in a supplier’s status.
 Supplier status may not only be gained, but also lost; and additional research which follows different paths in the evolution of supplier status under different contingencies is called for.
 Such contingencies may for instance include the linkage between supplier status and major strategic shifts in the organization, or important changes in the buying organisation’s task environment, i.e. the introduction of new and critical technologies.
 Other contingencies, external to the buyer-supplier dyad could be changes in the supplier’s affiliation or ownership: for instance a merger or an acquisition of a supplier.
 Here, it would be interesting to see if and how such changes impact on members in the buying organisations’ assessment and classification processes.
 We have demonstrated that the following sensegiving processes represent a viable way forward for structuring research processes on buyer-supplier interaction.
 This approach can provide insights into the mobilisation of members from different organisational units, and how they interact with each other and with the supplier in relation to supplier classification.
 We think that a number of supply-related strategic issues have arisen from this study.
 For instance, how they are reinterpreted in the buying organisation, as well as the extra-organisational factors on which this process is contingent, all deserve further research.

-Contributions that have helped us understand the processes of status recognition and supplier change in buying organisations are also important for supply management practice.
+Contributions that have helped us understand the processes of status building in buying organisations are also important for supply management practice.
 This study suggests that this process is highly diverse and follows informal and less controllable paths than recognised by the prescriptive approach to supplier classification in the literature and in the supplier relationship management curriculum taught.
 In order to improve management practice, there is a need to move beyond the current perspective research on portfolio models and supplier classification studies found in the current literature and add a wider lens to the issues that trigger supplier classifications.
 An important learning point relates to providing a perspective of the mechanisms at work, when the status of suppliers develops.
 Through self-distancing, managers gain critical insights into the organisational processes of which they are part of, which also makes them better able to change them and develop policies that work in tandem with the animated sensemaking mechanisms.
 By doing so, informal processes of supplier classification can be better recognised and taken into account.
 We therefore believe that our study also contributes to supply management by highlighting processes through which suppliers gain status in buying organisations.